This section provides an overview of the Ligato VPP agent.

 - Direct access via REST or gRPC

-The Agent solves this by providing advanced dependency-solving mechanism for its entire configuration accessible from northbound API defined with Protobuf.
-Configuration items which are often referenced use logical names instead of software indexes to ensure consistent configuration setup, even across process runtimes.
-For example, interfaces can be referenced before they are even created because the user defines its own logical name for them.
+The VPP agent addresses this challenge by providing a mechanism to sort out dependencies for the entire configuration, all accessible from a northbound protobuf API.
+Configuration items use logical names instead of software indexes to ensure consistent configuration setup, even across process runtimes.
+For example, interfaces can be referenced before they are even created because the user defines each with a logical name.

-The Agent actually configures VPP only with parts that are possible to configure at the moment (those that have all dependencies satisfied or have no dependency) for everything else it will simply cache the incomplete parts of configuration or configure it partially if impossible.
-At some later point in time, when the missing dependency item appears, all pending configuration is re-validated and configured (if all other requirements are met).
-All configuration including those with dependencies between VPP and Linux is managed the same way.
+At some later point in time, when the missing dependency items appear, all pending configuration items are re-validated and executed.
+All configuration items including those with dependencies between VPP and Linux is managed the same way.

-Another significant feature is ability to retrieve existing VPP configuration.
-The retrieved data is used not only for status reporting, but also for resynchronization during which it is compared to desired configuration to resolve required changes and minimize the impact during restarts.
+Another significant feature is the ability to retrieve existing VPP configuration.
+In addition to status reporting, this data is used to perform resynchronization.
+This is the process by which the active VPP configuration is compared to the desired VPP configuration to resolve any required changes and to minimize the impact during restarts.

-We also often stumbled upon the case where configured VPP worked as expected, and after restart/reconfiguration the VPP state looked exactly the same - but did not work as before.
-The reason for this behavior is that the binary API calls followed incorrect order during restart, configuring the VPP only ostensibly correct.
-This can be also solved by the Agent - plugins ensure all API calls are called in the correct sequence in order to make it work right.
+The need to address the configuration dependency problem arose when a configured VPP worked as expected.
+Following a restart/reconfiguration, the VPP state looked exactly the same - but did not work as before.
+The reason for this behavior is that the binary API calls followed an incorrect order during restart, resulting in a partially complete configuration and VPP dataplane errors.

-The VPP-Agent is management plane - it provides configuring and monitoring services.
-It does not decide what to do with packets arriving at any of the VPP interfaces and does not change any of the configuration parameters (routes, FIBs) based on the actual VPP state.
+The VPP agent is a control/management plane.
+It provides a configuration and monitoring services for the VPP dataplane.
+It does not decide what to do with packets arriving on any of the VPP interfaces and does not change any of the configuration parameters (routes, FIBs) based on the actual VPP state.

 - Read about the concepts used in Ligato.